j1/TwitterStats/README.md

 - Each emoji is designated by a sequence of unicode code points in the json-field "unified" of emoji_data.json
   * Emoji modifiers such as skin tone variations are considered to be the same emoji
   * Emoji ZWJ sequences are considered as separate emojis

+## Unit and Integration Tests
+[IOTest](src/main/scala/org/eg/stats/IOTest.scala)is a trait similar to IOApp, and is intended to facililitate async tests similar to scaltest AsyncFlatTest, but with cats IO instead of future.
+This way, test code is pure as possible, and is not sprinkled with IO runs like `unsafeRunSync`.

+Integration Tests are placed in a separate folder (it/) at the top level (along with main/, test/).
+These connect to the sample twitter stream.

 # Performance measurement

 # Further Work